jmonlong/PopSV/2-ClusterManagement.md

 ## *BatchJobs* package

-[*BatchJobs*](https://github.com/tudo-r/BatchJobs) is a potent package to communicate with a cluster, i.e. send jobs, check their status, eventually rerun, retrieve the results.
+[*BatchJobs*](https://github.com/tudo-r/BatchJobs) is a useful package to communicate with a computing cluster: send jobs, check their status, eventually rerun them, retrieve the results.
 PopSV has been designed into separate steps to be ran more easily on a computing cluster using *BatchJobs*.
+Thanks to the multi-step workflow, the computation is parallelized sometimes by sample, other times by genomic regions.

-A two-commands version is also available (see *Automated run* below.
+Instead of running each step manually, we recommend using the two-commands wrappers (see *Automated run* below).
 It's basically a wrapper for the basic analysis steps with some useful functions (running custom steps, stop/restart).
-However it's less flexible.
+It should be sufficient for most analysis but it's less flexible and if you want to change some specific parameters you might have to tweak it.

 ## Installation and configuration